What is an ANA impact visit?

 Why does ANA conduct impact visits?

-The Native American Programs Act (NAPA), which launched the Administration for Native Americans, mandates ANA to assess the impact and the effectiveness of the projects it funds..
-The first full-scale exploration of ANA’s portfolio occurred in 2006; since then, ANA has visited over 480 projects.
+The Native American Programs Act (NAPA), which launched the Administration for Native Americans, mandates ANA to assess the impact and the effectiveness of our projects.
+The first full-scale exploration of ANA’s portfolio occurred in 2006; since then, we have visited over 540 projects.

 How many visits does ANA do each year?

-ANA visits approximately 70% of all ending projects each year, which amounts to roughly 70-80 projects.
-All visits are conducted by an Impact Evaluator and one of our Training and Technical Assistance Providers.
+ANA visits approximately 70% of all ending projects each year, which amounts to roughly 70-80 projects annually.
 Sites are chosen based on a variety of variables, including geographic distribution, funding amount, grant area, and frequency of past visits.
-An impact evaluator can visit up to 4 sites a week, which unfortunately does not allow much flexibility for the date of the visit.
+An ANA staff member can visit up to four sites a week, which unfortunately does not allow much flexibility for the date of the visit.

 What is the process for an impact evaluation?